 However, we encourage you to think like Warren Buffett and adopt optimism for your investments.
 This hope during uncertain times can help you stay the course and navigate the scary times with a more positive mindset.

-This article gives you a glimpse of the “Create an Investment Plan” module.
-Access these personal finance modules by becoming an Essential Services client.
+This article gives you a glimpse of the “Create an Investment Plan” module from FPFoCo Academy.
+Access these personal finance modules by becoming a client.